 - Online word processors instead of their traditional desktop versions

-- CRM, ERP and other tools…
+- CRM, ERP, and other tools…

-Certain aspects, such as CMS tools for managing website content, most likely are web applications already anyways.
+Certain aspects, such as CMS tools for managing website content, are most likely web applications already.
 Boundaries such as company networks do not count anymore, and security measures should not rely on them.
 These measurements could impact the user experience a lot (i.e. if they are locked out) or not provide any security due to a bad setup.
 To use such measures, tools like VPN connections or methodologies like Zero Trust Architecture are needed.
 However, building up these things takes time, energy, and good knowledge of the domain.
 Unfortunately, these are all items that IT departments do not necessarily have, especially these days.

 Separation of critical Systems – Past and Present

-Traditionally, public-facing endpoints for users, such as public websites, have been separated from critical, company-internal networks responsible for manufacturing goods, business-critical accounting or internal communication (Fig. 1, left).
+Traditionally, public-facing endpoints for users, such as public websites, have been separated from critical, company-internal networks responsible for manufacturing goods, business-critical accounting, or internal communication (Fig. 1, left).